FailAcademy/learning/adp-vancouver/_lessons/week-01/02-databases-postgres2.md

 - Get all the items borrowed by a given user (ID)
 - Get all the tags
 - Get all tags for a given item (ID)

+Use the _Postico_ app to connect to your local instance of Postgres.
+Once connected, use the SQL query interface to test your queries.
+Once you've completed a query, save it to a `.sql` file.

+At the end of today you should have `.sql` files containing all of the queries necessary for your project.

 ---